3y3delmeh/css-exercises/margin-and-padding/01-margin-and-padding-1/README.md

 Use this section to check your work.
 On _these_ projects, your goal isn't to attain 100% pixel perfection, but to use the tools you've learned to get relatively close to the desired output.

 - Div One and Div Three have 32px between their text and border.
+    Yes.
+I've try so many pixel before I get the right one.
 - Div One has 12px between it and any other element on the page.
+    Yes, because the space was a bit near, so I estimated a small pixel.
 - There is a 48px gap between Div Two and Div Three.
+    Yes, it's seems that the outcome was far away from the bottom so I put a gap on the bottom 48px.
 - Div Three is aligned to the right.
+    Yes, because I declared it as auto.
 - Div Three's alignment is achieved using `margin` (and not float, flexbox, etc.).
+    Yes.